-- A Type or select the maximum number of command lines to track. - B Click to show or hide the Model and Layout tabs. - C Click to show or hide scroll bars. - D Click to show or hide prompt boxes. - E Click to toggle automatic menu loading on or off. - F Select to continue rotating the view when using the Real-Time Sphere, Real-Time X, Real-Time Y, and Real-Time Z commands. - G Click to select screen color. - H Select to use Up and Down arrows for scrolling the command history instead of panning.
+- A Type or select the maximum number of command lines to track. - B Click to show or hide the Model and Layout tabs. - C Click to show or hide scroll bars. - D Click to show or hide prompt boxes. - E Click to toggle automatic menu loading on or off. - F Select to zoom out when spinning the mouse wheel forward and zoom in when spinning the mouse wheel backward. - G Select to continue rotating the view when using the Real-Time Sphere, Real-Time X, Real-Time Y, and Real-Time Z commands. - H Click to select screen color. - I Select to use Up and Down arrows for scrolling the command history instead of panning.